Marshajennifer/Angular-and-node.js-based-User-Registration-and-Login-Page/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## For loading Database

+Initialy run `json-server --watch db.json` to create the database file.
+Then each time whenever you start the app run this code to get access to database.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.